DylanRitchings/Dev-Ops-Proj/README.md

 # Click yes when needed
 # Wait until it automatically SSHs into build VM

-# In build VM configure AWS using:
-aws configure
+# Create jenkins user
+# Give sudo access to jenkins user using:
+sudo visudo

+# Become jenkins user with:

 # Put vmkey.pem in .ssh
-# Create jenkins user
-# Give sudo access to jenkins user:

 # AWS configure on jenkins user